-The admissions criteria will identify those applicants who are likely to be successful in the program.
-Specifically, the program seeks to attract applicants who have: (1) a demonstrated commitment to social change and betterment through effective research, and (2) an academic and/or professional background that indicates the ability to successfully complete the program.
+The admissions criteria will identify those applicants who are likely to be successful evaluation professionals.
+Specifically, the program seeks to attract applicants who have: (1) a demonstrated commitment to social change and betterment through effective programs and other interventions, and (2) an academic and/or professional background that indicates the ability to successfully complete the program.
 Acceptance to the program is based on a composite of the applicant's scholastic record, any standardized test scores, letters of reference, and personal statement.
 Relevant work experience may also be taken into consideration.
 Admission is selective and competitive based on the number of well-qualified applicants and the limits of available faculty and facilities.
-Note that Master of Science in Interdisciplinary Evaluation Science (MSES) students may not apply to the Applied Research Methods Certificate; instead, MSES students will receive the Research Methods Certificate.
+Note that Master of Science in Interdisciplinary Evaluation Science (MSES) students may not apply to the Program Evaluation Certificate; instead, MSES students will receive the Program Evaluation Theory and Design Certificate.